JATLAB/jatlab/README.md

 [![Basic plot example](example1.png)](http://jatlab.github.io/)

 ### Basic Arithmetic of Arrays
-Unlike MATLAB Javascript does not allow elementwise "+" or "*" for vector/arrays.
-Do the following instead:
+Unfortunately Javascript does not allow elementwise "+" or "*" for vector/arrays like MATLAB.
+So for arrays, do the following instead:
 ```js
 a=[1,2,3]; b=[5,5,5];
 scale(a,2)    // [2, 4, 6]